 Here at St Catharine's we are dedicated to helping our students achieve as highly as possible.
 We invest actively in an infrastructure of teachers, academic mentors, pastoral support and academic facilities which we believe are the best in the world.
 If you come to Catz, you will find out why the College and the University are so highly respected.

-The academic opportunities available at Cambridge are endless, whether it is joining the University Astronomy Society, taking a (Catz-subsidised) course at the Language Centre, or participating in one of our exchange opportunities - Catz students are eligible to apply for academic exchange programmes at Caltech, Heidelberg, Kyoto and MIT, for example.
+The academic opportunities available at Cambridge are endless, whether it is joining the University Astronomy Society, taking a (Catz-subsidised) course at the Language Centre, or participating in one of our exchange opportunities - Catz students are eligible to apply for academic exchange programmes at Caltech, Heidelberg and Kyoto, for example.

 There is also a great deal of support available when our students start to think about life after St Catharine's - all are eligible for life-long support from the University's excellent careers service, and the College's alumni also run our own advice and mentoring network.